Seabed mining lecture as part of the New Museum Triennial

 If you are in the New York City area, please come by the New Museum on February 17th.
 As part of the triennial exhibit, the video artist’s group, Inhabitants, has invited me to speak about seabed mining.
 The event will be from 3-5pm with speakers, open discussion, and the unveiling of new videos on seabed mining.

-The New Museum and Inhabitants with Margarida Mendes present Mining the Deep Sea Frontier, a two-session program addressing the global turn towards blue economy and the new horizon of deep sea extractivism, which has been called a new gold rush.
-Mining the Deep Sea Frontier challenges the arguments defended by the mining industry by presenting counterarguments from environmental activists, deep sea life experts, scientists, and NGOs.
-This program will explore practical questions about law and policy-making and awareness towards marine conservation, as well as the images of the deep sea and what constitutes frontier imaginaries.
+The New Museum and Inhabitants with Margarida Mendes present Mining the Deep Sea Frontier, a two-part program focusing on the global trend of blue economy and deep sea extraction, often described as a new gold rush.
+This program challenges the mining industry’s claims by featuring counterarguments from environmental activists, deep sea experts, scientists, and NGOs.
+It will address key questions about laws, policy-making, and marine conservation, as well as the perceptions of the deep sea and frontier ideas.

 via Mining the Deep Sea Frontier, organized by Inhabitants with Margarida Mendes :: New Museum